bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 1997 - 2002, Faculty of Mechanics and Mathematics, specialty programming

 1998 - 2003, Faculty of Humanities, specialty History

 **Novosibirsk State Pedagogical University**

 2005 - 2007, Faculty of Psychology, specialty Clinical Psychology

 ## Other

-Interests: swimming, OSINT, investigative journalism.
-Instructor in water tourism (more than 100 alloys of all categories on mountain rivers).
+Interests: OSINT, investigative journalism.
+Swimming, nstructor in water tourism (more than 100 alloys of all categories on mountain rivers).

 A millionaire publication on Habr, which has long become a classic for QA and is used to teach juniors: http://habrahabr.ru/post/193902/